adityapandeydev/GRYNZ/README.md

   - Plan to add support for C#, TypeScript, Gleam etc.
 - **More Advanced Execution Handling:**
   - Support executing compiled C/C++/Rust binaries directly.
-  - Support running scripts (Python, JavaScript) in future versions.
+  - Support running scripts (JavaScript, TypeScript, etc) in future versions.

 ## Contributing
 This project is still in early development, and contributions are welcome.
 If you have suggestions, bug reports, or feature requests, feel free to open an issue or contribute via pull requests.